-If anything remains suspended above the Schach - such as tree branches, clotheslines, cables or wires, crossbeams or pergolas - its Kashrus should be approved by someone knowledgeable in the relevant Halachos.
+If anything remains suspended above the Schach - e.g. tree branches, clotheslines, cables, wires, crossbeams or pergolas - its Kashrus should be approved by someone knowledgeable in the relevant Halachos.

-The Sukkah is invalid if it was built in a place which is insect-infested, foul-smelling, unsafe or otherwise uncomfortable from the outset.
+The Sukkah is invalid if it was built in a place which is insect-infested, foulsmelling, unsafe or otherwise uncomfortable from the outset.